 How to Price Your Art - More About Art Prices

 A clear consistent price structure means that every work of art you create is assigned a dollar value that relates to the dollar values of all other art that you create.
 In other words, all art is priced according to the same basic principles, determined by you and/or those who best know your art, so that the price of any individual work of art makes sense within the context of the rest.
-Pricing rules and guidelines are based on unique characteristics of your art in combination with outside art market forces.
+Whatever pricing rules and guidelines you set should be based on unique characteristics of your art in combination with outside art market forces.
 If you have little or no experience selling and/or pricing your art, please read Price Your Art Realistically before continuing.

 A main goal of sensible art pricing is that similar works of art have similar selling prices.
-You, the artist, decide what those similarities are based on criteria you choose.
-Those criteria become the measures by which you assess and ultimately price your art.
-Remember at all stages in this process that those criteria should be explainable to anyone with questions about your art, especially potential buyers.
+You, the artist, decide what those similarities are based on criteria specific to your art.
+Those criteria become the measures by which you assess and ultimately price all of your art.
+Remember that every stage in your pricing process as well your art pricing guidelines should be explainable to anyone who has questions about your art, and especially to those potentially interested in buying it.

-A good first step in determining your criteria is to select one or more works of art that you consider typical of your current output and that display an average range of your skills.
+A good first step in determining your criteria is to select one or more works of art that you consider representative of your current output and that display a typical range of your skills.
 These would be pieces that you consider neither exceptional nor inferior in any way.
 If you work in more than one medium or style, select at least one piece that is representative of each.

-Describe these works, in writing and in detail, in terms of basic physical characteristics as well as in terms of variables unique to your art.
+Describe these works, in writing and in detail, in terms of basic physical characteristics as well as in terms of variables unique to that art.
 Basic physical characteristics include size, subject matter, color, complexity, weight, detail, cost of materials, time necessary to create, and so on.
-Variables unique to your art might include the number of dogs in the composition, theme, texture, frequency of use of the color orange, direction of the brush strokes, date produced, or degree of abstraction.
+Variables unique to your art might include the number of people or animals in the composition, theme, texture, frequency of use of the color orange, direction of the brush strokes, date produced, or degree of abstraction.

-Avoid using subjective criteria to describe your art such as what it means to you, what its message is, how it makes you feel, and so on.
+Avoid using subjective criteria to describe your art such as what it means to you, what its message is, how it makes you feel, how much you like it, and so on.
 Subjective qualities are important from intellectual and/or emotional standpoints, but not necessarily in terms of pricing as they can vary widely from one viewer to the next.
 No one, however, can dispute a work of art's size or subject matter.
-If, over time, you find that some of your art imparts similar feelings or messages to wide audiences, you may eventually be able to quantify those feelings or messages as price points.
+If, over time, you find that some of your art imparts similar feelings or messages to wide audiences, you may eventually be able to quantify those feelings or messages as price points, but leave intangibles like these aside for now.

 Once you've completed your written descriptions, your next task is to set a base price for your chosen typical work or works of art.
-A good analogy to a base price in the art world is a base price in the car world, or the price of a car with no extras (this may sound crass, but it's how the overwhelming majority of art gets priced).
+A good analogy to a base price in the art world is a base price in the car world, or the price of a car with no extras (this may sound like a crass comparison, but it's how the overwhelming majority of art gets priced).
 A basic car model with no extras costs a certain dollar amount; models with "extras" cost more.
-How much more depends on the amount and quality of their extras.
+How much more depends on the amount and quality of those extras.

 Artists with gallery experience and consistent sales histories should already have base prices that typical works of their art regularly sell for.
 If you don't have a track record of sales, your base price should approximate what artists in your locale with comparable experience and sales records charge for similar works of art.
 Keep in mind that even though your art is unique, experienced art people like dealers, advanced collectors, consultants and agents make price comparisons from artist to artist all the time.
 Being able to evaluate your art from a detached standpoint by comparing it to that of other artists in your area is necessary in order for your price structure to make sense in the marketplace.